-- a SIM Elective (3 credits) – any course with MPSM at the beginning of the course code. *** All SIM Majors are strongly encouraged to take at least one semester of Stagecraft and Technical Production AND Interrelated Media Practice at some point before they graduate.
+- SIM Elective (3 credits) – any course with MPSM at the beginning of the course code.

 The SIM electives that you combine with the Thursday SIM Major Studio each semester are an essential part of the education you receive as a SIM major.
 Since you (usually) take SIM Major studio continuously over 3 years, it gives you the opportunity to evolve and pragmatically engage in the curriculum over time.
 This structure also allows for the diverse range of artists in SIM.
 Some student artists may be heavily loaded with elective coursework in digital media and video, while others might choose to develop their skills in live performance, sculptural installation, or conceptual work, etc. Sharing these different paths during Thursday’s SIM Major Studio is intended to encourage collaboration – allowing students to combine their skills and create works that require skill and knowledge beyond the scope of any artist working individually.

 SIM is a highly individualized program and meeting with your advisor is essential and required at least once a semester in order to receive credit for the SIM Major Studio course.
 Your STUDIO faculty advisor will be announced early in the semester.
 It is your responsibility to ensure that you are advised.
-New SIM Majors will be meeting with faculty during SIM Major studio class time during their first semester in the program or by appointment.
+New SIM Majors will be meeting with faculty during their first semester in the program by appointment.
 Additionally, you have an ACADEMIC advisor in the MassArt Advising Office on the 8th floor of Tower.
-Please feel free to contact Jessica Petriello (email@example.com or 617-879-7282) to discuss your overall program evaluation and the necessary credits you need to graduate from MassArt with your bachelor’s degree in Fine Arts.
-Additionally, there are several SIM Majors that have been trained as Mentor Academic Advisors.
-They are available to meet with you to discuss your BFA requirements and available academic support available at the college.
+Please feel free to contact Jessica Petriello (firstname.lastname@example.org or 617-879-7282) to discuss your overall program evaluation and the necessary credits you need to graduate from MassArt with your bachelor’s degree in Fine Arts.

 In addition to the above stated requirements in order to earn 3 academic credits for the course, in SIM Major Studio you are evaluated in many other ways – during advising sessions with faculty, by your colleagues and faculty during critique, as a collaborator on projects, by the quality of your portfolio, and the frequency and quality of your participation.
 You will know you are doing well based on the critical feedback you receive.
-Other indicators of your success include: your willingness to try new things and take risks, gain community support based on your reputation as a reliable and skilled collaborator, receive invitations to share your work, and requests for your advice and mentorship.
+Other indicators of your success include: your willingness to try new things and take risks, whether you gain community support based on your reputation as a reliable and skilled collaborator, receive invitations to share your work, and requests for your advice and mentorship.
 While the intermix of cohorts is essential to your learning in this program, there are some differences in how sophomores, juniors and seniors are regarded and evaluated:

-Sophomores, being new to the facilities, spaces, people and equipment, are in an “observe and learn” role.
+Sophomores being new to the department, are in an “observe and learn” role.
 They learn to be contributing members of production teams, via their SIM elective choices, and by “shadowing” more experienced students.
 Sophomores are expected to volunteer to help their peers, ask for help, try new things, present ideas and works in progress as often as possible.